 As required by the Act, the Authority establishes charges of general application separately for the services provided by the Waterworks System and the Sewer System.
 In setting water rates, the Authority first identifies through its budgeting process the total amount of revenue that must be raised through water rates in a given fiscal year, net of other anticipated sources of revenue, such as investment income, receipts from water supply contracts and other special arrangements.
 Generally, charges for water services are computed by the Authority on the basis of the proportional metered water use of each Local Body for the immediately preceding calendar year.
-Accordingly, with certain exceptions, the Fiscal Year 2008 water charges are based on the Local Bodies' metered water use in calendar year 2006.
+Accordingly, with certain exceptions, the Fiscal Year 2010 water charges are based on the Local Bodies' metered water use in calendar year 2008.

 Sewer charges are computed on a proportional allocation basis utilizing, among other things, total flow, contributing population and census population for each Local Body.
 Consistent with the initial step in setting water rates, the Authority first determines the total amount of revenue required to be raised from sewer charges.
 The total amount of required revenue for the Sewer System is allocated either to operating costs or capital costs.
 Operating costs are allocated to each Local Body based on the average of the prior three calendar years' total flow, with adjustments for strength of flow to take into account above-average concentrations of total suspended solids and biochemical oxygen demand.
-Capital costs, including debt service, are allocated to each Local Body based on a combination of (i) average of the prior three years' peak month wastewater flow and average concentrations of total suspended solids and biochemical oxygen demand, (ii) the proportion of the population of the Local Body which is served by the local sewer system (the "contributing population") to the total contributing population in the Sewer System, and (iii) the proportion of the Local Body's U.S. census population, based upon the Commonwealth's most recent bi-annual update (the "census population"), to the total census population in the Sewer System.
+Capital costs, including debt service, are allocated to each Local Body based on a combination of (i) average of the prior three years' peak month wastewater flow and average concentrations of total suspended solids and biochemical oxygen demand, (ii) the proportion of the population in the Sewer System, and (iii) the proportion of the Local Body's U.S. census population, based upon the Commonwealth's most recent bi-annual update (the "census population"), to the total census population in the Sewer System.